vicbeneder/pymicruler/docs/introduction.rst

 Installation
 ^^^^^^^^^^^^^

-Clone the pymicruler package from CodeCommit:
+Clone the *pymicruler* package from CodeCommit:
 ::
     git clone https://github.com/vicbeneder/pymicruler.git

 Change to the path of the library and execute the following command:
 ::
+    cd pymicruler
-    python setup.py install
+    pip install .